duderstadt-lab/mars-docs/examples/no_aex_fret.md

 The Mars [examples section](../../examples) provides complete workflows for both [static](../Static_FRET) and [dynamic](../Dynamic_FRET) smFRET datasets collected using alternating excitation (ALEX) that have two channels for each time point with red and green excitation, respectively.
 This not only provides FRET information during green excitation of the donor and distance dependent transfer to the acceptor, but also provides direct acceptor information during red pulses.
 This wealth of information offers many advantages for analysis as seen in the other smFRET examples and we highly recommend this collection strategy.
 However, there might be scenarios in which no direct acceptor excitation pulses are collected.
 This could be due to limitations of the setup used, a desire by the experimenter to extend the FRET lifetime, or perhaps to achieve higher temporal resolution.
 In fact, most FRET experiments up until recently were not collected with acceptor excitation information.
 In these cases, the smFRET workflow needs to be adjusted to calculate correction factors and the FRET efficiency distribution without relying on acceptor excitation information.

 Below are the changes required to the [dynamic workflow example](../Dynamic_FRET) when analyzing datasets without direct acceptor excitation pulses.
 To test out these steps, we reused the Holliday junction [sample data](https://doi.org/10.5281/zenodo.6659531) from the [dynamic workflow example](../Dynamic_FRET) but ignored the acceptor only excitation information after the first steps.
-In some cases, data could be collected with only a couple acceptor excitation pulses during the entire collection to periodically check the acceptor status.
+Some experimenters collect only a couple acceptor excitation pulses during the entire collection to periodically check the acceptor status.
 This information would only be used for visual inspection and plotting but not be sufficient for determination of correction factors.

-[McCann _et al._](https://doi.org/10.1016/j.bpj.2010.04.063) describe calculation of the gamma correction factor on the molecule-by-molecule level without direct acceptor excitation information.

 ---